sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-process/handler-templates.md

 <html>
 The entity {{.Entity.Name}} has a status of {{.Check.State}}.
 The entity has reported the same status for {{.Check.Occurrences}} preceding events.<br>
-The playbook for managing this alert is availble at https://example.com/observability/alerts/playbook.
+The playbook for managing this alert is available at https://example.com/observability/alerts/playbook.
 </html>

 {{< /code >}}